ctrterry/Group_of_machine_learning/README.md

 Train Linear Regression model and add the data to the metrics for the other 2 models Provide a paragraph on EDA and data description for Facebook likes usages related to directors and actors.

+- Done
+- Conclusion, the IMDb_feature is linearly relationship with rating(Predict).
+Due to higher MSE and Lower R^2
+- Also, the Linear_regression is not good model to predict IMDB feature vs rating.
+- code was save into. terry_report/local_code/Liearly_regression.ipynb

 #### Yanming
 (ASAP) Update the dataset with one-hot encoding for genre and language Learn Flask